Riccarton Bush

 10 images

-Having secured the future of their families, both Willian and John were tragically deceased by the mid-1850s.
-Jane Dean proved formidable and set about building the first stage of Riccarton House on the property in 1856.
-Two subsequent expansions by 1900 doubled its size and mixed Victorian and Edwardian styles.
-The estate shrunk as Christchurch expanded, and the house and remaining estate were purchased by Christchurch City in 1947.
-It was damaged during the earthquakes of the 2010s, but after repairs, it has operated as a restaurant, and there is a market on Saturdays.
+Despite securing their family's future, both William and John Deans passed away by the mid-1850s.
+Jane Deans, however, proved resilient, constructing the first stage of Riccarton House in 1856.
+The house underwent two expansions by 1900, blending Victorian and Edwardian styles.
+As Christchurch grew, the estate shrank, and in 1947, the house and remaining estate were purchased by Christchurch City.
+After earthquake damage in the 2010s, the house was repaired and now operates as a restaurant, with a market held on Saturdays.

-In 1914, 6.4 hectares of the forest still existed, formally protected with the passing of the Riccarton Bush Act.
-Forests played a significant role in NZ entomology, and insects were studied and collected from 1859.
-Most NZ moths and butterflies can be found there, and at least one is unique to the forest.
-Much more recently, a predator-proof perimeter fence has been installed to reintroduce kiwi to the reserve.
+In 1914, 6.4 hectares of the forest were formally protected under the Riccarton Bush Act.
+The forest has played a crucial role in New Zealand entomology, with insects studied and collected since 1859.
+Most of New Zealand's moths and butterflies can be found here, with at least one species unique to the forest.
+A predator-proof fence has been installed to facilitate the reintroduction of kiwi to the reserve.

-Riccarton Bush is a short distance from Central Christchurch.
-Drive through or around Hagley Park to Deans Avenue.
-From Deans Avenue, head west on Kilmarnock Street, then continue straight ahead when you reach Kahu Road.
-You will see the Ngaere Road entrance on your left.
+Riccarton Bush is conveniently located near Central Christchurch.
+To reach it, drive through or around Hagley Park to Deans Avenue.
+From there, head west on Kilmarnock Street and continue straight onto Kahu Road.
+The entrance on Ngaere Road will be on your left.
+While in the area, you might also explore the vibrant city centre or the expansive Hagley Park.

 10 images